XbzOnGit/RegexTools/README.md

 ## NFA2DFA
 Convert NFA into DFA.
 Test case is from Sipser, check README.md in NFA2DFA folder for detail.
+Also add minimization of DFA into NFA2DFA, check mindfa.py for detail.
 ## NFASimu
 NFA simulation on the fly.
 ## Regex2NFA